Syyyyyn/passgen/README.md

 p4CkL59t7GKORH9
 ```

+#### Increase complexity

-You can also enhance the complexity by adding the `-c` parameter, which adds special character to the output string :
+You can also enhance the complexity by adding the `-c` parameter, which adds special character to the output string:

 ```
 $ passgen -c 16